Vallarta Botanical Garden

-The Vallarta Botanical Garden is a 79 acre botanical garden at 1,300 ft (400 m) above sea level, near Puerto Vallarta Mexico.
-Of which 73 acre are dedicated to preserve.
+The Vallarta Botanical Garden is a 79 acre botanical garden at 1,300 ft (400 m) above sea level, near Puerto Vallarta Mexico, of which 73 acre are dedicated to a reserve.

 The garden was founded in 2004 and has been open to the public since 2005.
 The collections showcase plants of the Tropical Dry Forest Biome, native to the region around Puerto Vallarta and in which the gardens are located, as well as exotics from around the world.
 Orchid conservation and propagation is a focus of the garden's mission.
 These can be found on trees throughout the grounds and in the Holstein Orchid and Vanilla House.
 Other notable collections include oaks, bromeliads, agaves, cactus, rhododendrons and wild palms.
 The Vallarta Botanical Gardens actively participates in public environmental education through tours and classes.

 The gardens feature hiking trails both through the native forest and the manicured garden grounds.
 Visitors are also welcome to swim in the Rio Horcones, the tropical river that runs through the property.
 Bird watchers will find the most birding activity early in the morning or later in the day.

 The Vallarta Botanical Garden receives no government funding and there is a small admission charge.
 Vallarta Botanical Garden is a membership organization.

-Mission Statement

-To create Mexico's foremost botanical garden for the propagation, study, discovery, conservation, and display of Mexican native plants for the enjoyment of Puerto Vallarta's residents and our visitors.

 Conservation

 The Vallarta Botanical Garden is a leading environmental and conservation organization in Puerto Vallarta, Mexico.
 The garden's display, study and propagation of Mexican native plants and its track record in conservation has been a tourism generator for Mexico and has also inspired a love for nature in children.

 Since its founding in 2004, the Vallarta Botanical Garden has focused on preserving the unique and unspoiled tropical forest that surrounds it.
-One of the most biodiverse areas in the world and home to several endangered species, this area is also one of the most carbon-dense ecosystems on the planet - its protection is of international importance, and its deforestation could have dramatic effects on climate.
+One of the most biodiverse areas in the world and home to several endangered species, this area is also one of the most carbon-dense ecosystems on the planet.
+Its protection is of international importance, and its deforestation could have dramatic effects on climate.